MooersLab/writingLogTemplateInOrg/README.md

 ### Project Data

 - Inventory of data on hand
-- Inventory of project's required external software
+- Inventory of the project's required external software
 - Inventory of the project's software repositories
 - Relevant videos
 - Relevant blogs
 - Relevant literature sources
 - Relevant collections of PDFs
 - Project's progress summary for the annual grant report
-- Project's progress summary for the annual report to college
+- Project's progress summary for the annual report to the college

 ### Plans to support the project